09 Mar Pollen and Allergy Season: 5 Important Things to Know

 What is Pollen?

-While the sight of colorful flowers and plants is a reassuring sign of the changing season for many, it’s a sign of trouble ahead for those suffering from allergies.
+While seeing colorful flowers and plants is a reassuring sign of the changing season for many, it’s a sign of trouble ahead for those suffering from allergies.
 Breathing in the pollen floating in the air can trigger an immune response that causes allergies such as hay fever or allergic rhinitis.

 Pollen and Allergy Season